mA5t3rc0d3r/FaceDetection/README.md

 After that, the wrapper classes for OpenCV and FFmpeg, for example, can automatically access all of their C/C++ APIs:

 1. OpenCV : http://docs.opencv.org/master/

+Hope , it will be easy to use the given Project.

+Code4Fun....